 The University of London is pleased to offer the Guy S. Goodwin-Gill Distance Learning Scholarships for students of the MA in Refugee Protection and Forced Migration Studies by distance learning who wish to begin their studies in October.

-Golden opportunity for aspirants
+Golden opportunity for aspirants in the UK.

 User Review( votes)